Goyal028/FestiveTechCalendar2022/README.md

 The Festive Tech Calendar is a technical community initiative geared towards sharing information.
 Throughput December there will be lots of new content published from people all over the globe.

 ### Supporting the Missing People Charity
-This year the Festive Tech Calendar Team are raising money for the charity **[missingpeople](https://www.missingpeople.org.uk/)**.
+This year the **Festive Tech Calendar Team** are raising money for the charity **[missingpeople](https://www.missingpeople.org.uk/)**.
 We believe its important to support charities who do great work.
-Without fundraising Missing People wouldn’t be able to find vulnerable missing people and reunite families.
+Without fundraising, Missing People would not be able to help find vulnerable, missing people, and reunite them with their families.
 Please, if you can, donate to this very worthy cause.

 ### Prerequisites - What do you need?
 Below is a list of things you will need to complete this lab.